kaustubhbhavsar/intent-classification/README.md

       INPUT => EMBEDDING (int encoding) => GAP1D => FC => RELU => DO => FC => SOFTMAX
     </p>

-Model 1.1's flatten layer leads to more trainable parameters compared to Model 1.2 that uses GlobalAveragePooling1D.
+Model 1.1's flatten layer leads to more trainable parameters compared to model 1.2 that uses GlobalAveragePooling1D.
 Better performance is achieved by model 1.2.

 2.   <a href="4_mlp_gloveEmbedding.ipynb"><b>MLP with Glove Embedding</b></a>